minhajhasan-dev/share-dine-client/README.md

 # Share Dine Client

 Welcome to Share Dine!
-This is a platform where food enthusiasts can connect and share their favorite recipes.
+ShareDine connects you with neighbors to share delicious food and fight food waste.

 ## Features
 - User registration and login functionality